-Baked root vegetables are the best things that have come out of your oven since sliced bread.
+Baked root chips with buttermilk-parsley dipping sauce are the best things that have come out of your oven since sliced bread.

 I certainly hope you’ve been craving roots because between Monday’s Roasted Beets with Orange-Tahini Dressing and these root chips, you’ve got great bunches of root vegetables flying at your face from all angles!